MingyuJ666/We_media_generation/README.md

 ## Sentiment Analysis and Topic Categorization
-* Sentiment Analysis Net is on ./sentimentAnalysisNet, follow the instruction on the readme in the folder to train the net.
+* Sentiment Analysis Net is on ./Sentimenmt Analysis, follow the instruction on the readme in the folder to train the net.
-* Topic Categorization Net is on ./Bert_classification, follow the instruction on the readme in the folder to train the net.
+* Topic Categorization Net is on ./topic-categorization, follow the instruction on the readme in the folder to train the net.